Johann de Kalb: Legacy

 De Kalb was greatly revered by his contemporaries and is still regarded as a hero of the American Revolution.
 Numerous towns and counties in the U.S. bear his name, including in Alabama, Georgia, Illinois, Indiana, Mississippi, Missouri, New York, Tennessee and Texas.
-Streets include DeKalb Avenue in Brooklyn, New York City, and Merrick, New York, DeKalb Pike (U.S. Route 202) between King of Prussia and Montgomeryville, Pennsylvania, DeKalb Street in Camden, South Carolina, and others.
+Streets include DeKalb Avenue in Brooklyn, New York City, Bridgeport, Connecticut and Merrick, New York, DeKalb Pike (U.S. Route 202) between King of Prussia and Montgomeryville, Pennsylvania, DeKalb Street in Camden, South Carolina, and others.

-In Brooklyn, New York, the Knights of Columbus, a Catholic fraternal order, established the Baron DeKalb Council #1073 in 1906.
-His portrait was painted posthumously by Charles Willson Peale, who was best known for his paintings of leading figures of the American Revolution.
-In 1886, a monument to Kalb was erected on the grounds of the Maryland State House to honor his contributions to the American Revolution.
+In Brooklyn, New York, the Knights of Columbus established the Baron DeKalb Council #1073 in 1906.
+His portrait was painted posthumously by Charles Willson Peale.
+In 1886, a monument to de Kalb was erected on the grounds of the Maryland State House to honor his contributions to the American Revolution.

 Two warships of the U.S. Navy were named after him: the Civil War river ironclad USS Baron DeKalb and the World War I troop transport USS DeKalb.

-An American elementary school run by the U.S. Department of Defense in Nuremberg, Germany was named for him; it closed in the 1990s.
-Since 2006, the Major General Baron DeKalb Army Reserve Center hosts the headquarters of the 200th Military Police Command at Fort Meade, Maryland.
+An American elementary school run by the U.S. Department of Defense in Nuremberg, Germany, was named for him; it closed in the 1990s.
+Since 2006, the Major General Baron DeKalb Army Reserve Center has hosted the headquarters of the 200th Military Police Command at Fort Meade, Maryland.

-In Camden, South Carolina, outside the Revolutionary War Visitor Center, is a statue of de Kalb to commemorate his bravery in the Battle of Camden.
+In Camden, South Carolina, outside the Revolutionary War Visitor Center, a statue of de Kalb commemorates his bravery in the Battle of Camden.